charansoma3001/Leave-Management-System/README.md

 which will also make it easier for the teachers to manage the students, thus saving a lot of time. </p>

-<p align = "justify"> The details entered in the application window will be reflected onto the excel file present in the current folder. </p>
+<p align = "justify"> The details entered in the application window will be reflected onto the excel file present in the current folder on submission. </p>

 ![Leave Management System Dashboard](https://user-images.githubusercontent.com/55019184/148120300-590dd1bb-db3d-45b8-a73b-7ef9b45591f0.png)